alessandro-gentilini/knuth-interview-2006/README.md

 from a program called IT, or Internal Translator, and this was a new program; had come from Carnegie Tech, later Carnegie Mellon University, written by four people at Carnegie, and IT took an algebraic language, instead of a machine language.
-So you’re writing here; it’s a; this is early days, this was before FORTRAN or other high-level languages were known.
-I’m talking here of 1956, 1957.
-The idea here then, you can write X = A + B. Ah, well, you couldn’t really write that because we didn’t have plus signs, so we would really write, X one, Z, X two, S, X three, where S stood for plus, and Z stood for equals, and, you know, and every variable was X one, X two, X three or something like this, but anyway, you could put in algebraic
+So you're writing here; it's a; this is early days, this was before FORTRAN or other high-level languages were known.
+I'm talking here of 1956, 1957.
+The idea here then, you can write X = A + B. Ah, well, you couldn't really write that because we didn't have plus signs, so we would really write, X one, Z, X two, S, X three, where S stood for plus, and Z stood for equals, and, you know, and every variable was X one, X two, X three or something like this, but anyway, you could put in algebraic